kgruiz/chatgpt-queue/README.md

 2. Load the generated `.output/<browser>-mv3` folder as an unpacked extension.
 WXT will keep rebuilding there and trigger reloads.
 3. Keep your edits inside `src/`; WXT rebundles automatically and surfaces type errors via `pnpm typecheck`.
 4. When selectors break, update the relevant helpers (mostly in `src/entrypoints/content.ts`) and rerun `pnpm build` to verify production output.
+5. Run `pnpm test:storage` to exercise the storage-manager harness whenever you change persistence logic.

 ## Troubleshooting